 What are some common challenges businesses face when integrating WMS and TMS systems?

 Common challenges businesses face when integrating WMS and TMS systems include data mapping and integration, system compatibility issues, and staff training.
-These challenges can be overcome by working with an experienced provider that specialises in WMS and TMS integration.
+These challenges can be overcome by working with an experienced provider that specializes in WMS and TMS integration.

 How can businesses measure the success of their WMS and TMS integration?